twinssbc/Ionic2-Calendar/README.md

 * Error: Cannot read property 'getFullYear' of undefined
 Answer: If you bind currentDate like this: [currentDate]="calendar.currentDate".
 You need to assign calendar.currentDate a valid Date object

-* How to switch the calendar to previous/next month programatically?
+* How to switch the calendar to previous/next month programmatically?
 Answer: You can change currentDate to the date in previous/next month.